anhtien228/diveintocode-ml-graduation/README.md

   <h3 align="center">DIVE INTO CODE Graduation Assignment</h3>

   <p align="center">
     A repository for the graduation assignment from the Machine Learning Engineer course, which is a costless offer from the DIVE INTO CODE company to the students of Ho Chi Minh City University of Technology.
 The academic year took place from 2021 to 2022.
+To see the repository consist of my works throughout the course, please refer to <a href="https://github.com/anhtien228/diveintocode-ml">diveintocode-ml</a>
     <br />
     <a href="https://github.com/anhtien228/diveintocode-ml-graduation"><strong>Explore the docs »</strong></a>
     <br />